ultimate271/notes/book/Dragon/analysis.md

 until the winds and flames come to full height, and then the people kneel at the alter.

+This is also a bit much, this paragraph and the one before it need to be shorter
 ## The dragon flies out of the winds and flames
 I like none of them seeing where the dragon came from, and I want to use the description of the dragon appearing to reflect that a little better.
 Even